In divided Egypt, U.S. plays all sides

 | WASHINGTON

-WASHINGTON The ambiguous outcome of Egypt's revolution leaves Washington no choice but to deal with both the country's major players, the military and the Muslim Brotherhood, despite its disagreements with each.
+WASHINGTON The ambiguous outcome of Egypt's revolution leaves Washington no choice but to deal with the country's two major players, the military and the Muslim Brotherhood, despite its disagreements with each.

 Mohamed Mursi of the Muslim Brotherhood, an Islamist movement long held at arm's length by the United States, was declared on Sunday to have won Egypt's presidency.